gilbox/css-bliss/README.md

 # Semantics

-When choosing names, ignore function, concentrate on style.
+When choosing names, ignore function, and concentrate on style.
 Just because we have a section on our website named *music* doesn't meen that we should name our module `MusicCard`.
 Name it `Card` instead.
 But if we need a modifier for a green-tinted card in the section we're currently working one (which happens to be the music section) name it `Card--greenTint`.
 If it truly is specific to that section then `Card--music` is OK as well.

+There is a lot of seemingly conflicting information about CSS semantics.
+Some people say to name your class by function like this:

+    <div class="FacebookBtn">FB</div>

+instead of

+    <div class="Btn">FB</div>

+However, we favor the second approach.
+Using the `.FacebookBtn` class name is convenient when you're using a library like jQuery because it keeps your JavaScript code semantically currect.
+However, with HTML5 and modern frameworks like angularjs the markup is already semantically correct via the use of custom element naming, attributes, and event handlers which declaratively describe the content and its function.

+What about our Jasmine unit tests which are heavy with jQuery selectors?
+If class names are *un-semantic* does that force us to write unit tests that break when simple stylistic changes are made to the interface?
+The solution to this is to favor the use of attribute and element selectors in our unit tests which generally means the tests will only break when functionality changes.

 # Comments